volcengine/terraform-provider-volcengine/website/docs/d/rds_mysql_allowlists.html.markdown

         * `instance_id` - The id of the instance.
         * `instance_name` - The name of the instance.
         * `vpc` - The id of the vpc.
+    * `security_group_bind_infos` - Whitelist information for the associated security group.
+        * `bind_mode` - The schema for the associated security group.
+ IngressDirectionIp: Incoming Direction IP.
+ AssociateEcsIp: Associate ECSIP.
+explain: In the CreateAllowList interface, SecurityGroupBindInfoObject BindMode and SecurityGroupId fields are required.
+        * `ip_list` - The ip list of the security group.
+        * `security_group_id` - The security group id of the allow list.
+        * `security_group_name` - The name of the security group.
+    * `user_allow_list` - IP addresses outside the security group that need to be added to the whitelist.
+IP addresses or IP address segments in CIDR format can be entered.
+Note: This field cannot be used simultaneously with AllowList.
 * `total_count` - The total count of Scaling Activity query.